 Hohenschwangau did not suffer any damage during WW1 or WW2 which gives a very authentic experience of this castle.

 Visiting Hohenschwangau Castle

 I think it was just my personal experience, but my tour at Neuschwanstein was very minimal, unenthusiastic, and the biggest disappointment of the trip.
 I was very happy that I did previous research before visiting, However, the tour at Hohenschwangau was incredible.
 One of the best castle tours I’ve ever received.
 The guide was passionate about the history of the castle and knew stories of every object in the rooms.
-I think that because this is a lesser known castle and does not have the same traffic as its counterpart gives it an advantage.
+I think that because this is a lesser-known castle and does not have the same traffic as its counterpart gives it an advantage.

 When visiting Neuschwanstein you are walking through Ludwig’s imagination and while visiting Hohenschwangau you learn more about his upbringing and his family which gives much more context to both castles.
 Not to mention it is just a beautiful castle with incredible objects inside.

-You can only visiting Hohenschwangau Castle with a guided tour which takes about 35 minutes.
+You can only visit Hohenschwangau Castle with a guided tour which takes about 35 minutes.
 Tours are given in German or English with portable audio guides available in other languages.
 There is no elevator in the castle and the tour goes up 90 steps to the second floor.

-The same restrictions about reservations for Neuschwanstein Castle applies to Hohenschwangau.
+The same restrictions about reservations for Neuschwanstein Castle apply to Hohenschwangau.
 Be sure to reserve both of them in advance and to give plenty of time between each visit so you can walk to either castle.

 Tickets and Hours (more info)

 Closed December 24th and January 1st.